Last Updated on

 This had a direct correlation with my sites early organic traffic as well:

-By implementing a few simple SEO tactics including link building, optimizing you title tags and headlines, improving the quality of your content, and outreach, you can grow your traffic in less time.
+By implementing a few simple SEO tactics including link building, optimizing your title tags and headlines, improving the quality of your content, and outreach, you can grow your traffic in less time.
+Plus, there are plenty of companies selling white label SEO that can help scale your processes.

 Here are some SEO tips for bloggers in 2019.